ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: driver_setup

-    This attribute indicates the Driver Setup string that the user specified when  initializing the driver.
+    This property indicates the Driver Setup string that the user specified when  initializing the driver.
     Some cases exist where the end-user must specify instrument driver options  at initialization time.
 An example of this is specifying a particular  instrument model from among a family of instruments that the driver supports.
 This is useful when using simulation.
 The end-user can specify  driver-specific options through the DriverSetup keyword in the optionsString  parameter to the niDMM Init With Options.vi.
-    If the user does not specify a Driver Setup string, this attribute returns  an empty string.
+    If the user does not specify a Driver Setup string, this property returns  an empty string.

     The following table lists the characteristics of this property.